ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 ## Abstract

-This CIP presents a way to store a possibly large list of items split into multiple documents based on two complementary schemas: `AppendCollection` and `CollectionSlice`.
+This CIP presents a way to store a possibly large list of items split into multiple streams based on two complementary schemas: `AppendCollection` and `CollectionSlice`.
-This allows to create a virtually infinite list of items such as a feed by leveraging multiple Ceramic documents rather than a single one.
+This allows to create a virtually infinite list of items such as a feed by leveraging multiple Ceramic streams rather than a single one.

 ## Motivation

-Storing a list of items in a single Ceramic document can make the document grow large in size, possibly exceeding Ceramic's internal limits.
+Storing a list of items in a single Ceramic Tile stream can make the stream grow large in size, possibly exceeding Ceramic's internal limits for this stream stype.
 Providing a standard way to represent large lists such as feeds would be useful to provide reference schemas to solve this issue and associated tools to simplify interactions.

 ## Specification

 ### Concepts

-#### Doc references
+#### Stream references

-The schemas use document references defined in [CIP-82](https://github.com/ceramicnetwork/CIP/issues/82) to identify relations.
+The schemas use stream references defined in [CIP-82](https://github.com/ceramicnetwork/CIP/issues/82) to identify relations.

 #### Cursors

-A cursor is a unique identifier for an item in the collection, made of the tuple (CollectionSlice DocID, item index).
+A cursor is a unique identifier for an item in the collection, made of the tuple (CollectionSlice StreamID, item index).
 A collection slice should contain a maximum of 256 items, so the index of an item in the slice can be represented in a single byte.

+#### Slice tag

+A slice tag is a string identifying a unique slice part of a collection based on the index of the slice, as: `<collection StreamID string>:<slice index>`.

 ### Schemas

 Two schemas are needed to represent a collection: the `AppendCollection` schema represents an entry point to the collection, and the `CollectionSlice` schema represents a single slice of the full list of items.

-A Collection "instance" would therefore be made of 1 `AppendCollection` document and any number of `CollectionSlice` documents with cross-references, as presented in the graphic below:
+A Collection "instance" would therefore be made of 1 `AppendCollection` stream and any number of `CollectionSlice` streams with cross-references, as presented in the graphic below:

 ![Collection relations graphic](./assets/collection-graphic.png)

 #### AppendCollection schema

-The `AppendCollection` schema must be an `object` with a `$ceramic` field from [CIP-88](../CIP-88/CIP-88.md) having the type `appendCollection` and pointing to the slice's `schema`, along with the following properties:
+The `AppendCollection` schema must be an `object` with a `$comment` field from [CIP-88](../CIP-88/CIP-88.md) using the `cip88:appendCollection` prefix and pointing to the slice's `schema`, along with the following properties:

 - `sliceMaxItems`: the maximum number of items a single slice should contain
 - `slicesCount`: the total number of slices the collection contains